EXPLAINER-How Western sanctions will target Russia | Business

 The curbs have cut Russia's external debt by 33% since early 2014 - from $733 billion to $489 billion in the third quarter of 2021.
 Lower debt improves a country's balance sheet on the surface, but deprives it of financing sources that could contribute to economic growth and development.
 INDIVIDUALS

-Sanctioning persons via asset freezes and travel bans is a commonly used tool and the United States, the EU and Britain already have such sanctions in place against a number of Russian individuals.
+The United States, the EU and Britain have already imposed asset freezes, travel bans and other curbs on a number of Russian individuals.
 The EU on Monday imposed sanctions on five people who were involved in a Russian parliamentary election in annexed Crimea in September 2021.

 On Tuesday, the bloc said it would blacklist all lawmakers in the lower house of the Russian parliament who voted in favour of the recognition of the breakaway regions, freeze any assets they have in the EU and ban them from travelling to the bloc.
 Meanwhile Britain has imposed sanctions on three men, Gennady Timchenko and billionaires Igor and Boris Rotenberg - all of whom are allies of President Vladimir Putin from St. Petersburg whose personal fortunes grew precipitously following Putin’s rise to the presidency.
 All three men are already sanctioned by the United States.

 A bill unveiled by U.S. Senate Democrats in January aimed for sweeping sanctions against top Russian government and military officials, including Putin, and President Biden has said he would be ready to consider personal sanctions on the Russian president.
-Moscow has said any move to impose sanctions on Putin himself would not harm the Russian president personally but would prove "politically destructive."
+Moscow has said any move to impose sanctions on Putin himself would not harm him personally but would prove "politically destructive".

 ENERGY CORPORATES & NORD STREAM 2 The United States and the EU already have sanctions in place on Russia's energy and defence sectors, with state-owned gas company Gazprom, its oil arm Gazpromneft and oil producers Lukoil, Rosneft and Surgutneftegaz facing various types of curbs on exports/imports and debt-raising.